wintechis/sparqledit/README.md

 * solution sequence modifier ('ORDER','LIMIT','OFFSET')

 ### Restrictions
 There are some restrictions for the generation of the update query.
 The SPARQL_edit algorithm only supports a subset of the SPARQL grammar.
+Unsupported SPARQL features are treated like wrong syntax or grammar inside the query editor (YASQE) of the app.
+A correct query which conforms to the SPARQL 1.1 specification might be labeled invalid because it uses language features that are not supported by the view-update algorithm.
+SPARQL_edit allows for the execution of possibly invalid queries and tries to display the results although the literal update feature won't work in this case.

 The restricted SPARQL grammar is described in [docs/ontology-grammar](docs/ontology-grammar).
 Grammar definitions that differ from the [original SPARQL 1.1 grammar](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#sparqlGrammar) are listet in [/docs/ontology-grammar/sparql_grammar_diff.html](/docs/ontology-grammar/sparql_grammar_diff.html).

 The algorithm is limited to SelectQueries that ...
 * do not modify the selected variables ('AS')